svsool/memo/README.md

 * Make changes to `src/test/suite/extension.test.ts` or create new test files inside the `test/suite` folder.
   * The provided test runner will only consider files matching the name pattern `**.test.ts`.
   * You can create folders inside the `test` folder to structure your tests any way you want.

+## MVP Roadmap

+- refs highlights in editor and in preview
+- refs should be openable in editor and in preview
+- refs autocomplete / tagger
+- backlinks panel
+- tags panel